Robinyo/serendipity/docs/administrator/flowable/README.md

 - Flowable Admin: http://localhost:8080/flowable-admin
 - Flowable Identity Management: http://localhost:8080/flowable-idm

-Navigate to the Flowable Task application: http://localhost:8080/flowable-task and you will be redirected to Flowable's Identity Management application:
+For example, launch the Flowable Task application: http://localhost:8080/flowable-task and you will be redirected to Flowable's
+Identity Management application:

 <p align="center">